hshim1/aggregate-gene-expression/README.md

 <h2 id="dependencies">Required packages / dependencies</h2>

 <p>
   This workflow uses a small set of CRAN and Bioconductor packages.
-The install instructions below follow common patterns used across well-maintained R
-  repositories: install CRAN packages with <code>install.packages()</code>, install Bioconductor packages with <code>BiocManager::install()</code>, and only install what’s missing.
-A quick “load &amp; verify” block is included at the end.
 </p>

 <!-- ------------------------------- -->